costaluu/flag/readme.md

-   report      shows a workspace report of features delimeters  operations for delimiters blocks      operations for block features commits     operations for commit-based features help, h     Shows a list of commands or help for one command
+   report      shows a workspace report of features delimeters  operations for delimiters blocks      operations for block features versions     operations for version-based features help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: